buildingSMART/IDS-Audit-tool/README.md

 ## APIs

+- [ ] Single IDS audit
-- [x] Run with streams (as opposed to disk files)
+  - [x] Run with stream and version enum
-  - [x] Get schema settings dependent on IDS version from streams
+    - [x] Schema is taken from embedded resource
-    - [ ] from url
+    - [ ] Schema is taken from url
-      - [ ] would require buildingSmart to ensure service
+      - [ ] requires buildingSmart to ensure content is available online
-    - [x] from library resources
-    - [ ] need seekable stream to be able to restart reading after version is identified
-      - [ ] Implement test with non seekable stream
+  - [ ] Run with stream and no version
-  - [x] Isolate configuration for running audit on single entities (i.e. stream and file)
+- [x] Batch IDS audits on files and folders
-  - [x] test that Line and Position are available in all streams as well as fileStream.
+  - [x] Get schema dependent on IDS content
-  - [x] Added test cases
+  - [x] Load custom schema from file
-    - [x] Multiple files
+  - [x] Load schema depending on IDS declaration

-    - [x] Seekable and non seekable network stream
+## Matters to be addressed by the standard

+- [ ] Property facet
+  - [ ] No misplacement of properties (ON HOLD)
+    - [ ] Property with a recognized name (e.g. IsExternal) should not be outside of the agreed PSet.
+      - [ ] Options to discuss:
+        - [ ] perhaps just consider this a warning for user-defined property sets
+        - [ ] warning or error as configuration (strict mode?)
+  - [ ] Reserved prefix
+    - [ ] can the regex match any string starting with "PSet_".
+      - [ ] we have a working solution to be included, but it may raise the technical complexity for implementers considerably
+      - [ ] Perhaps one for the strict mode?
+  - [ ] Measures
+    - [ ] Clarify the list of valid measures.
+      - [ ] Only concrete measures?
+      - [ ] Do they follow inheritance?
+    - [ ] Clarify the case sensitivity logic of measures (currently PascalCase based on Development files)
+  - [ ] Clarify Misplacement of properties
+    - [ ] if a predefined property name has to be restricted to the predefined property set
+    - [ ] Look at IfcPropertyNameCoherenceAcrossSchemas for list of times where this does not happen for the predefined property sets
+- [ ] Entity facet
+  - [ ] Should we handle User-defined behavior as special case?

 ## Testing